-for public keys in which the key owner would self-declare their ownership to friends and family in a "web of trust" model (e.g. PGP [14]).
-However, in the context of business transactions self-certification came to be viewed as having little or no value, and as such the "web of trust" philosophy failed to gain adoption in the business community.
+In contrast, around the same time, some in industry sought to develop "self-certification" for public keys in which the key owner would self-declare his/her ownership to friends and family in a "web of trust" model [see, e.g., PGP in Atkins et al. (1996).
+However, in the context of business transactions, self-certification came to be viewed as having little or no value, and as such the "web of trust" philosophy failed to gain adoption in the business community.